dzervas/whynot.fail/content/post/Lets-encrypt-the-house.md

 image: /img/homelab/lets-encrypt-the-house/image.jpeg
 ---

+(___NOTE___: This whole setup described is useless.
+Cloudflare offers this whole service for free with a much easier setup and 0 maintenance.
+Reported by an [HN comment](https://news.ycombinator.com/item?id=22838330) (my handle on HN is `ttouch`).
+Don't use what I describe bellow unless you really have a reason not to use Cloudflare.
+That's what this blog is about.
+Failures :) )

 That's what my mother always said when I was little.
 And don't talk to strangers.
 And the cold comes from the feet (so never walk barefoot).
 I never got it.
 How the hell do you use proper signed certificates in a private network?